XuPaperCup/WorldEdit-BE/README.md

 ## This Translation won't support
 -Not going to translate How to Play Section

--Not going to translate Sound Word
+-Not going to translate Successfully used Navigation Wand to move word(s)

 ## Progression (For WorldEdit-BE 0.2.0)
 >Step 1: Translation (Completed)